Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Hierarchical Search of Tree Structures With Index Reshaping

 \subsection{High-level Algorithm}

 As detailed in \cref{alg:hiss}, \algoname reduces the search complexity by operating through two principal layers:

 \mypara{Stochastic Sub-Network Sampling} (Lines \ref{alg:hiss:global-init}--\ref{alg:hiss:sample-end}) To maintain scalability and compression performance across high-dimensional networks, the algorithm adopts the stochastic hill climbing strategy~\cite{juels1995stochastic}.
 This approach maintains a global network $\searchres{\net}$ (Line \ref{alg:hiss:global-init}) and a node visit frequency map $f$ (Line \ref{alg:hiss:freq}).
-It iteratively samples a random sub-network $\subnet$ according to node visit frequencies $f$ (Line \ref{alg:hiss:line-sample}).
-Then, $\subnet$ is refined via an enumerative structure search oracle \textsc{\recsearch} (\cref{alg:recsearch}) to yield an optimized sub-network $\searchres{\subnet}$ (Line \ref{alg:hiss:line-optimize}).
-If $\searchres{\subnet}$ reduces the size of $\subnet$, $\subnet$ is replaced by $\searchres{\subnet}$ within the global network $\searchres{\net}$ (Line \ref{alg:hiss:line-replace}).
+It iteratively samples a random sub-network $\subnet$ according to node visit frequencies $f$ (Line \ref{alg:hiss:line-sample}). \revone{Then, the network $\searchres{\net}$ is orthonormalized to a node selected within $\subnet$~(Line \ref{alg:hiss:line-orthonormal}), transforming the network into a canonical form where the environment of $\subnet$ is norm-preserving~\citep{shi2006classical}.} \revone{Subsequently, the algorithm executes the enumerative structure search oracle \textsc{\recsearch} (\cref{alg:recsearch}) on each sub-network $\subnet$ using a local relative error $\error / \sqrt{\maxiters}$ (Line \ref{alg:hiss:line-optimize}).
+Because of the norm-preserving environment, local truncation errors map exactly to independent contributions in the total global error squared, ensuring that the cumulative effect of these localized refinements remains strictly within the global threshold $\error$.} If $\searchres{\subnet}$ reduces the size of $\subnet$, $\subnet$ is replaced by $\searchres{\subnet}$ within the global network $\searchres{\net}$ (Line \ref{alg:hiss:line-replace}).
 We denote this sub-network update as $[\subnet \mapsto \searchres{\subnet}]\searchres{\net}$.
 The sampling loop repeats $\maxiters$ times and the final global network $\searchres{\net}$ is returned.
 This sampling mechanism allows for global exploration of the network topology while restricting the computational intensity to manageable sub-networks.

 \mypara{Recursive Sub-Network Optimization} (Line \ref{alg:hiss:line-optimize}) For each sampled sub-network $\subnet$, the algorithm optimizes it using a recursive procedure \textsc{\recsearch}.
 This process, presented in \cref{alg:recsearch}, consists of three major steps: \begin{enumerate}[(1)] \item \textbf{Index clustering} (Line \ref{alg:hiss:line-cluster}) To efficiently support high-dimensional inputs, we first reduce the input sub-network $\net_{\indsi}$ of $|\indsi|$ dimensions into a representation $\net_{\{\indsi_i\}_{i=1}^{\dimthreshold}}$ of $d_\theta$ dimensions, where each dimension corresponds to a cluster of indices $\indsi_i$.
 This clustering process is guided by an entropy-based heuristic to avoid exhaustive enumeration.